Mickael-Roger/GCP-Certification/GCP Google Cloud Architect Certification.md

 2 types : personal account / service account
-Service account is identified with an email address : project_id@developper.gserviceaccount.com
+Service account is identified with an email address : project_id@developper.gserviceaccount.com Service accounts are used to authenticate between services

+### Service account
+2 types : Google-Managed and User-Managed
+- Google-Managed : Represent different google services are like PROJECT_NUMBER@cloudservices.gservicesaccount.com and are invisible to end user
+- User-Managed : Creted by and for admins.
+Are like : PROJECT_NUMER-compute@developper.gserviceaccount.com or PROJECT-ID@appspot.gserviceaccount.com

+Service account uses a accountKey and not a password

+### Scope
+Combine IAM roles with service account to grant per instance permissions to other GCP ressources (declared on the compute instance creation)

 ## Role and permissions
 ### Permission